indianakernick/STELA/README.md

 }
 ```

-~~Here's some programs you can try out!~~ Currently, only the **Member functions** test can be compiled to LLVM IR.
+~~Here's some programs you can try out!~~ Lambdas are not supported yet so not all of the tests
-The other tests use arrays, lambdas and global variables which are not supported yet.
+can be compiled with the LLVM backend.

 ### Lambdas